 VW’s Electric Microbus

-Of all the up-and-coming electric vehicles being planned for the near future, Volkswagen’s eclectic electric Microbus has to be the most iconic.
-It has become as eagerly anticipated as the soon-to-be released all-electric Ford F-150 and the Rivian R1T.
+Of all the up-and-coming electric vehicles we know of, Volkswagen’s electric Microbus has to be the most iconic.
 One look at this boxy marvel conjures up vibes of the flower power days of the 1960’s married to the latest EV technology.
-Expect to see the new Microbus in U.S. showrooms in 2023.
+The good news is that you may expect to see the new Microbus in U.S. showrooms in 2023.

 Based on the VW ID.Buzz concept vehicle that was first debuted in 2017, VW will roll this retro love wagon out in Germany first next year.
 The passenger van will be built at VW’s commercial vehicle factory in Hanover, Germany, right alongside the company’s new electric cargo van.
 Features are reported to include a solar roof that hopes to add 9.3 miles of driving according to VW.